Skip to content

 VersionedRegistry

-Multi-version action registry.
-Allows multiple versions of the same (action_name, dcc_name) pair to coexist.
+Multi-version skill registry.
+Allows multiple versions of the same (skill_name, dcc_name) pair to coexist.
 Provides resolution of the best-matching version given a constraint.

 Constructor